abhaysrivastav/abhaysrivastav.github.io/blogs/Amazon.md

-# Amazon online shopping system.
+# Amazon online shopping system

+In this blog, I am sharing my learnings from various resources, focusing on the high-level and low-level design of Amazon.
+In this section, I have captured my key takeaways.

 ## Actors:
 	### Primary Actors